Documents to download

 What is alcohol duty, and what does the new system look like?

-There are exceptions to the principle that stronger products will pay a higher rate of duty.
-In particular, wines of strength between 11.5% and 14.5% abv are currently classed as if their strength was 12.5% for duty purposes.
-This ‘temporary easement’ was introduced to help the industry adapt to the new system and is due to end on 1 February 2025.
+There are exceptions to the principle that stronger products will pay more duty.
+For example, beers and ciders at certain strengths are taxed at a lower rate than other products.
+Furthermore, until 31 January 2025, wines of strength between 11.5% and 14.5% abv were taxed as if their strength was 12.5%.
+This ‘temporary easement’ was introduced to help the industry adapt to the new system and was withdrawn on 1 February 2025.

 How much does alcohol duty raise?